KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 KeyboardKit has an observable ``FeedbackContext`` class that can be used to configure feedback for various actions.
 It also has auto-persisted ``FeedbackContext/settings-swift.property`` that can be used to customize the feedback behavior.

+You can use the ``FeedbackContext/audioConfiguration`` and ``FeedbackContext/hapticConfiguration`` to configure which feedback to trigger when feedback is enabled in ``FeedbackContext/settings-swift.property``.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``.
 You can use this instance to configure feedback.